-The USDA’s Economic Research Service (ERS) has provided major land-use estimates for the United States since 1945.
+The USDA’s Economic Research Service (ERS) has provided “Major Uses of Land” reports since 1945.
 Their studies provide the most comprehensive accounting of all major uses of public and private land.[1,2]

 The agency publishes a report approximately every 5 years based on several sources including the USDA’s Census of Agriculture.
 The most recent report was generated in September 2024 referring to a baseline year of 2017.[3]